colebrookson/wsn-reproducibility/README.md

 ## Setting Up Our Working Directory

 Start by selecting somewhere on your computer for this directory to live.
 It usually make sense to keep all your folders for different projects in the same place.
 So we're all on the same page, we suggest naming it `wsn-reproducibility`.
 Now, we'll be making some folders to keep our files in.
-We'll make three four to start:
+We'll make four folders to start:

 * `/data`
   * `/raw`